rubywu0604/learningNote/README.md

 _* mongoDB- server connect with database_
 - create new database : clusterML
 - connect with mongodb successfully
-- insert data into database
+- insert data into database manually with javascript code

 ### :pushpin: 21.Mar.2023
 **mongoDB**